brettmillerb/Pester-Wiki/Testing-different-module-types.md

 }
 ```

 However, the [Mock](Mock.md) and [InModuleScope](InModuleScope.md) features can only be used for commands in **Script** modules due to limitations in the way that other module types are implemented in PowerShell.
-As a result, you may see error message when trying to use Mock or InModuleScope with non-Script modules:
+As a result, you may see an error message when trying to use Mock or InModuleScope with non-Script modules:

 ```
 Module 'MyManifestModule' is not a Script module.
 Detected modules of the following types: 'Manifest'